 How to Bake a Cake Without a Cake Pan: 7 Ways

 Yes, you read that correctly – there are a whopping seven great ways to bake a cake without a cake pan.
 Remember when I said you’re not all out of luck?
 I wasn’t lying.
-Here are some of the best ways to get it done.
+Here are some cake pan substitutes that you can use to make cakes.

 1. Baking Sheet